Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: A complete model for quark and lepton

 The masses and mixing parameters of quarks and leptons are predicted to be

-We see that the solar mixing angle $\theta^l_{12}$ is within the $2\sigma$ experimental region, and all other observables fall in the $1\sigma$ ranges.
-The sum of neutrino masses is determined to be 80.293 meV, this is compatible with the latest bound $\sum_im_i<120$ meV at $95\%$ confidence level from Planck~\cite{Aghanim:2018eyx}.
+We see that the solar mixing angle $\theta^l_{12}$ and $\delta^q_{CP}$ are within the $3\sigma$ experimental region, $\delta^l_{CP}$ are within the $2\sigma$ experimental region, and all other observables fall in the $1\sigma$ ranges.
+The sum of neutrino masses is determined to be 63.0592 meV, this is compatible with the latest bound $\sum_im_i<120$ meV at $95\%$ confidence level from Planck~\cite{Aghanim:2018eyx}.

+Moreover, we find another quite similar model which can be obtained from the above model by taking the down quark modular weight $k_{d^{c}}=6-k_Q$.
+Thus the superpotential of the down quark sector reads as

+All the other superpotentials for lepton and quark masses are not changed.
+After numerically scanning overall the parameter space, we find the numerical results are quite similar to those of the above model given in Eq.~\eqref{eq:num-quark-lepton-unif}, consequently we will not show the corresponding numbers here.